 For most households, smart toilets add $30–$50 per year to electricity bills under moderate use.
 This is lower than many assume and can be offset by lower water usage and better hygiene features.

 Consider electricity cost as part of the overall luxury and convenience—similar to adding heated towel racks or underfloor heating.
+An energy-efficient smart toilet balances comfort with controlled power usage.

 Yes, smart toilets use more electricity than standard toilets, but the increase is relatively small in the context of a household energy budget.
 By using built-in energy-saving features and managing settings smartly, power costs can be kept low.

 If you’re drawn to the comfort, hygiene, and tech benefits of a smart toilet, electricity use shouldn’t be a major deterrent—just plan for an extra few dollars a month and install a power outlet nearby during renovation.
+So, hopefully this answers your question, does smart toilet need electricity?
+Yes, but the consumption is low and manageable.